Ocean Resort, Hard Rock casinos plan internet gambling

 ATLANTIC CITY, N.J.
 (AP) — New Jersey’s thriving internet gambling market is about to get bigger.

-The two new casinos due to open this summer both plan to offer internet gambling.
+The two new casinos due to open this summer plan to offer internet gambling.

-The Ocean Resort Casino, which formerly operated as Revel, and the Hard Rock casino, which is the former Trump Taj Mahal, have both applied for licenses to conduct online gambling in New Jersey.
+The Ocean Resort Casino, which formerly operated as Revel, and the Hard Rock casino, which is the former Trump Taj Mahal, have applied for licenses to conduct online gambling in New Jersey.

 If approved by state gambling regulators, they would bring to seven the number of Atlantic City casino companies that offer internet gambling.